Trần Ngọc Châu: Innovative counterinsurgency

 In the Vietnam War pacification, a technical term of art, became a nagging source of policy disagreement in the American government between its military establishment and civilian leadership.
 Initially avoided by the military, later, as merely a low-level professional issue, the Army debated its practical value, i.e., the comparative results obtained by (a) employing counterinsurgency techniques to directly pacify a populated territory, versus (b) the much more familiar techniques of conventional warfare used successfully in Europe, then in Korea.
 The later strategy sought simply to eliminate the enemy's regular army as a fighting force, after which civic security in the villages and towns was expected to be the normal result.
 Not considered apparently was the sudden disappearance of guerrilla fighters, who then survived in the countryside with local support. later launching an ambush.
 From the mid-1950s the American strategy of choice in Vietnam was conventional warfare, a contested decision, considered in hindsight a fatal mistake.

 The Army rebuffed President Kennedy's efforts to develop a strong American counterinsurgency capability in general.
 The Army also declined regarding Vietnam in particular.
 Marine Lt.
 Gen. Victor Krulak, however, in Vietnam early favored pacification and opposed conventional attrition strategy.
 Yet Krulak had failed to convince first Gen. Westmoreland, then McNamara at Defense, and ultimately President Johnson.
 Châu, too, spoke with Westmoreland, unsuccessfully.

 The Viet Cong generally avoided fielding regular army units until late in the war.
-The Viet Cong (supported by the National Liberation Front (NLF) and the North Vietnamese regime), continued through the 1960s to chiefly employ guerrilla warfare in their insurgency to gain political control of South Vietnam.
-Viet Cong tactics included deadly assaults against civilian officials of the Government of South Vietnam (GSV).
+The Viet Cong (supported by the North Vietnamese regime), continued through the 1960s to chiefly employ guerrilla warfare in their insurgency to gain political control of South Vietnam.
+Viet Cong tactics included deadly assaults against civilian officials of the Government of South Vietnam.
 The early pacification efforts of Diệm were later overtaken by the American war of attrition strategy, as hundreds of thousands of American soldiers with advanced weaponry arrived in 1965 and dominated the battlefield.
 Yet after several years the "other war" (pacification) was revived with the initiation of CORDS.
 By 1967 the military value, as auxiliaries, of American-led pacification teams, became accommodated by the MACV.
 Some critics view the initial inability of the U.S. Army command to properly evaluate pacification strategy as symptomatic of its global stature and general overconfidence.

-In the meantime, first under Diệm, the GSV with participation by the CIA had contrived to improvise and field various responses to the assaults by the Viet Cong.
+In the meantime, first under Diệm, the South Vietnamese government with participation by the CIA had contrived to improvise and field various responses to the assaults by the Viet Cong.
 Châu's contributions to counterinsurgency then were original and significant.
 Later, heated political controversy would arise over the social ethics and legality of the eventual means developed to "pacify" the countryside.